-(B) Operates using management practices at least as stringent as those in Table 2 of this rule.
+(B) Operates using management practices at least as stringent as those in Table 2 of OAR 340-244-0242 .

-(2) Gasoline storage tanks equipped with floating roofs or the equivalent are not subject to the control requirements in section (1) of this rule.
+(2) Gasoline storage tanks equipped with floating roofs or the equivalent are not subject to the control requirements in section (1).